mui/material-ui/pages/api/form-helper-text.md

 # FormHelperText

-<p class="description">The API documentation of the FormHelperText React component.</p>
+<p class="description">The API documentation of the FormHelperText React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import FormHelperText from '@material-ui/core/FormHelperText';